 Logistics = The acquisition, storage, transportation, and delivery of goods.

 “Welcome to the real world.” – Morpheus

 We picked logistics as the problem domain for the Instaclustr Kongo IoT application.
 Logistics is focussed on storing physical Goods in Warehouses and moving Goods between Warehouses using Trucks.
-So the “Things” of interest are just Goods, Warehouses and Trucks.
-Goods are of different types, have a location, can be stored in warehouses, and are moved from one warehouse to another by trucks which are loaded and unloaded at warehouses.
+So the “Things” of interest are just Goods, Warehouses, and Trucks.
+Goods are of different types, have a location, can be stored in warehouses, and are moved from one warehouse to another by trucks that are loaded and unloaded at warehouses.
 Sounds simple enough in theory.
 To make it a bit more concrete, here are some example Goods: live chickens, radioactive waste, fresh fruit and vegetables, priceless art-works: